 There are 5.2 billion smartphone users in the world right now.
 As of January 2021, 28% were iOS users, while 72% were Android users.
 But those percentages vary wildly by country; as of 2022 Q2, 48% of US smartphone users were on the iOS platform.

 It may seem strategically advantageous to focus your development efforts on the Android OS, since it’s the more popular operating system overall.
 But then you’d lose nearly a third of global users and almost half of the users in the US.

-Cross-platform mobile app development lets you multiply your revenue opportunities by serving both groups.
+Cross platform mobile development lets you multiply your revenue opportunities by serving both groups.
 You can reach a broader customer base to improve your brand engagement, strengthen your market presence, and boost your bottom line.

 Cons of Cross-Platform Mobile App Development

-While cross-platform mobile app development offers several advantages, it also has a few disadvantages.
+While cross platform mobile application development offers several advantages, it also has a few disadvantages.